xlab-si/xopera-docs/_sources/introduction.rst.txt

 The `xOpera`_ ecosystem includes tools that target optimizing deployment processes and reducing the human factor along with a faster preparation of deployment scripts.
-The video presented in this blog points out the most crucial functionalities of xOpera SaaS and TPS:
+The video points out the most crucial functionalities of xOpera SaaS and TPS:

 - Template Library Publishing Service (TPS) opens up a place for publishing, storing, managing, downloading and versioning of OASIS TOSCA modules and blueprints (i.e., TOSCA CSARs).